BadgerOnABike/psaas_demo/workflow_proposal.md

 ### Advanced Workflow using Github

 For more advanced functionality such as actively collaborating with a developer, communicating bugs and fixes and tests, and project management, the user would simply log into github and work there.

+## <a name="community">Automatic Community Engagement</a>

+Two layers of community engagement exist that we have yet to fully investigate.
+1. Github - a lot of our user base that we don't know about uses GitHub.
+I think about the number of tools that I use that the creator has no idea I use.
+Additionally, I use many of these tools well beyond what they were intended for.
+   - Missing community - These are the people that aren't fire modellers, will never be fire modellers, but need a thing to spread stuff across space.
+We've unintentionally excluded these people and that won't change... (we will not intend to serve them).
+If we're on GitHub though, we have the opportunity to serve the unintended and then they may serve the intended.
+Word of mouth is one hell of a vector of transmission, the number of people I've turned onto the image recognition tools or audio translation tools or web dev toolkits
+2. Discord - The website has the opportunity to redirect curious folks to our discord server.
+This has become a very common method of communication within a large number of communities.
+Further, discord is in the process of pivotting to better suit the business users, we are positioned nicely to leverage the potential incoming business userbase.
+Discord also has a number of integration structures that allow us to make every stop a one stop shop.
+Meaning the website, discord server and github page all display roughly the same information.
+GitHub of course will have more as it's meant for a higher level userbase, but that is not the rule.
+I am working with a group on the delivery of a bot for a game and we have a community of 10,000, 90% of them are going to GitHub for the first time because they want this bot, anticipate low level users, make documentation that allows them to use the tool from any entry point.

+This last paragraph is not in the same vane as the rest of the document but warrants discussion as it is often overlooked.
+Our current website serve the purpose of serving the tool, but does very little to engage the user.
+A combination of website, github and discord provide an automated method of engagement that a larger proportion of users will likely take advantage of.
+Not to mention it provides 2 methods to interact with the dev team in real time.